New Hampshire Motor Speedway

-New Hampshire Motor Speedway (formerly known as New Hampshire International Speedway from 1989 to 2007, Bryar Motorsports Park from 1965 to 1989, and as 106 Midway Raceway from 1961 to 1964) is a 1.058 mi oval track in Loudon, New Hampshire.
+New Hampshire Motor Speedway (formerly known as New Hampshire International Speedway from 1989 to 2007, Bryar Motorsports Park from 1965 to 1989, and as 106 Midway Raceway from 1961 to 1964) is a 1.058 mi oval track in Loudon, New Hampshire, United States.
 It has hosted various major races throughout its existence, including NASCAR, IndyCar, modified races, and the Loudon Classic.
 The venue has a capacity of 44,000 as of 2024.
 New Hampshire Motor Speedway is currently owned by Speedway Motorsports, LLC (SMI) and is led by track general manager David McGrath.

-Initially opening as a 1/4 mi dirt oval in 1961 under the control of Keith Bryar, the motorsports complex was formed four years later after Bryar built a road course to host major motorcycle races.
+Initially opening as a 0.250 mi dirt oval in 1961 under the control of Keith Bryar, the motorsports complex was formed four years later after Bryar built a road course to host major motorcycle races.
 In 1989, Maine businessman Bob Bahre bought out the facility from Bryar, completely reconfigurating the complex in efforts to host major series.
 Within the first years of Bahre's ownership, major racing series, including the NASCAR and Championship Auto Racing Teams (CART) came to the facility.
 The venue underwent significant expansion under Bahre's ownership, with numerous seating additions being added in the 1990s.
 After a turbulent early 2000s that saw the highly publicized deaths of two NASCAR drivers that raised concerns over the track's safety, numerous safety additions and modifications were made to the track.
 In 2007, the facility was bought out by SMI.
 In recent years, the venue has overseen major downsizing in capacity, shrinking to less than half of its peak.

 Description

 Configuration

 The New Hampshire Motor Speedway pictured in 2007.

 New Hampshire Motor Speedway (NHMS) in its current form is measured at 1.058 mi, with a progressive banking system of 2–7° in the turns and 1° of banking in the straights.
 Disputes over the track's length exist from varying sanctioning bodies; NASCAR uses a distance of 1.058 mi while the IndyCar Series used a distance of 1.025 mi.
-Alongside the main oval, the venue also features a 1.6 mi, 12-turn road course layout used primarily for motorcycle racing that combines parts of the oval track with specialized road course portions.
+Alongside the main oval, the venue also features a 1.600 mi, 12-turn road course layout used primarily for motorcycle racing that combines parts of the oval track with specialized road course portions.